Ender-Development/PatchouliBooks/NOTES.md

 ### [GuiBookAccessor](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/GuiBookAccessor.java)

 ![Note](https://img.shields.io/badge/-Note-green)
 A very small mixin that allows access to the item that the book is currently rendering a tooltip for.
-This allows me to hijack this value and enables my HEI/JEI integration to know which item is currently being hovered over.
-Because the lack of HEI/JEI integration was has bothered me for a long time.
+It allows me to use this value and enables my HEI/JEI integration to know which item is currently being hovered over.
+Because the lack of HEI/JEI integration was bothering me for the longest time.

 ### [GuiBookLandingMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/GuiBookLandingMixin.java)

 ![Note](https://img.shields.io/badge/-Note-green)
 Like I mentioned before, if I can unify something across all my books, I will do it.
-This mixin replaced the default Landing Page text with a default I18n String, which gets populated with the data from my `BookExtension.class`.
-This way I can have a unified landing page for all my books, without the need of setting it in every single book.
+This mixin replaces the default Landing Page text with a default I18n String, which gets populated with the data from my `BookExtension.class`.
+Now I can have a unified landing page for all my books, without the need of setting it in every single book.

 ![Important](https://img.shields.io/badge/-Important-blue)
 Great news!
 This mixin now plays a major role as I backported pamphlets from newer versions of Patchouli.
 Pamphlets a single category books, where all entries are displayed in a list view without having to select a category first.
 All of the related GUI stuff is now handled by this mixin.